gemerden/statemachine/README.md

     * B and C must have conditions attached in the transition, these condition will be run though in order
     * D does not need to have a condition attached meaning it will always be the next state if the conditions on the transition to B and C fail

+## Authors

+Lars van Gemerden (rational-it) - initial code and documentation.

+## License

+This project is licensed under the license in LICENSE.txt.